 The dollar tree does offer a ton of bins that you can choose from, BUT I actually do not think those are the best deal.
-You can find shoebox size plastic boxes sold for under a dollar at Wal-Mart and Target.
+You can find shoebox-size plastic boxes sold for under a dollar at Wal-Mart and Target.
 Have no fear I found a great alternative to house your lovely tasks.

 These bins are simply disposable cooking trays that were 3 for 1.00.
 I just write the task on it and the students match it to their schedule.
 More about that in the next tip though 🙂

 I love these bins because they are large enough to store many materials and they are super lightweight.
-Plus if they get damaged or ruined its not a big dent in your pocket!
+Plus if they get damaged or ruined it’s not a big dent in your pocket!

 There are so many amazing products on TPT to help set up a structured work task system.
 Check out these links if you want to buy and assemble one made by these talented TPT authors:

 In my classroom, I am lucky to have students who are readers so I choose to do a simple and easy checklist.
-I just hand write out on a piece of paper the tasks the student needs to complete, the reward they choose, and a space for them to check is off!
+I just hand write out on a piece of paper the tasks the student needs to complete, the reward they choose and a space for them to check it off!
 Simple, easy, and cost me no money at all!
 You can even laminate it and leave out the task box number and reward so you can save on materials!
 Easy Peasy!

 Now the fun part!
 What goes in the task boxes!
-First I want to explain that if you want your students to be independent at this activity then you need to put MASTERED TASKS!
-I know I know, you want them to work on current IEP goals or Standards….BUT hear me out.
+First I want to explain that if you want your students to be independent in this activity then you need to put MASTERED TASKS!
+I know I know, you want them to work on current IEP goals or Standards…BUT hear me out.
 Our students are easily frustrated and/or have learned how to avoid hard tasks (tantrums, sitting “pretending to work”, thawing the objects across the room—you name it).
 So you can prevent this from happening by making it easy for them so they learn how to complete tasks.
 This will help your students in so many life skills areas and hopefully generalize it at home and in the future in their employment opportunities.

 Puzzles are a great way to implant independent work.
 This puzzle to the right was the most pricey task box I put together because I got 4 at a dollar each.
 Since I am guessing my students will finish them fairly quickly I will put 2-4 puzzles in each box.